KSEAWisconsin/KSEAWebDocuments-Jekyll/Jekyll/Jekyll_Directory_Structure.md

 ```
 then you can access the data of mike like `{{ site.data.authors[mike] }}`.
 Also you can set the value of the author to access each by each inside the front matter for the layouts or includes.

+#### Need to Fix
+- where you get information of jsonify related information
+- Compare between JSON, YAML, and CSV
+  + Which one will be most suitable for our project

 # Assets